How often can I file for Chapter 7 bankruptcy?

 The answer to this question is as often as you like.
 However, you cannot receive a Chapter 7 discharge if you have obtained a Chapter 7 discharge within the past eight (8) years.
-You calculate the time period from the date you filed your last Chapter 7 petition.
-The date you actually received your Chapter 7 discharge has no bearing on the calculation.
+You calculate the time period from the date that you filed your last Chapter 7 petition.
+The date that you actually received your Chapter 7 discharge has no bearing on the calculation.

 However, remember that the goal of Chapter 7 bankruptcy is to obtain a discharge.
 As defined by the United States Court website:

 A bankruptcy discharge releases the debtor from personal liability for certain specified types of debts.
 In other words, the debtor is no longer legally required to pay any debts that are discharged.
 The discharge is a permanent order prohibiting the creditors of the debtor from taking any form of collection action on discharged debts, including legal action and communications with the debtor, such as telephone calls, letters, and personal contacts.